 CS is the use of alternative methods of clinical practicum.
 In 2020, the CFCC revised the Audiology Certification Standards to include the use of CS as part of Standard III.
 In this revision, the CFCC gave programs accredited by the Council for Academic Accreditation in Audiology and Speech-Language Pathology (CAA) the option of obtaining up to 10% supervised clinical experience through CS.
 This option allows students to use CS to obtain a sufficient variety of supervised clinical experiences in different work settings, with different populations, regardless of geographic location.
 Additionally, CS provides another resource for students to use to develop clinical knowledge and skills.

-CS occurs separately from labs and may include the use of standardized patients and simulation technologies (e.g., virtual patients, digitized mannequins, immersive reality, task trainers, computer-based interactive).
+CS may include the use of standardized patients and simulation technologies (e.g., virtual patients, digitized mannequins, immersive reality, task trainers, computer-based interactive).
 These supervised CS experiences under an ASHA-certified audiologist can be synchronous simulations (real-time) or asynchronous (not concurrent in time) simulations.
 Up to 10% of an applicant’s supervised clinical experience for ASHA certification can be obtained through CS.
 CS experiences for ASHA certification can only count when obtained within the doctoral program at the discretion of the CAA-accredited program.